aquietone/boxhud/README.md

 Note that since the settings are another lua file, its expecting the settings file to also be in the lua folder, rather than the config folder.

-Boxhud configuration is broken up into 3 main sections: Properties, Columns and Tabs.
+Boxhud configuration is broken up into 4 main sections: Properties, Columns, Tabs and Windows.

 - Properties define what data you want to watch in the HUD.
 These can include DanNet observed properties, NetBots properties and Spawn properties.
 - Columns define the display settings for a given property, such as whether it should only show for toons in the same zone as you, or whether it is a percentage value.
 They can also be used to define value mappings to display different text based on the value returned for a property.
 - Tabs define a group of columns to be displayed together.
+- Windows define individual ImGui windows to display, which allows for having separate groups of characters displayed in separate windows.

 ## Properties
 There are 3 types of properties: Observed, NetBots and Spawn.